inishchith/MeetInTheMiddle/README.md

 > Exhaustive List of TODO [here](./TODO.md)

+#### Buy a coffee 😉

+> If you like what you see and would like to support the project, consider [ buying me a coffee ☕️ ](https://www.buymeacoffee.com/inishchtih)

 #### Recognition

 - Featured on **Product Hunt** and [#4 Product](https://www.producthunt.com/posts/meet-in-the-middle) on `13th December 2018` with **500+ Upvotes**